DIABETES, A 21ST CENTURY EPIDEMIC

 The hair test will assess the oxidation rate, toxic metal levels, tendencies for over 50 conditions, and much more.
 Based upon it, a simple but very powerful program of supplementation, detoxification, rest and more can be set up that will significantly enhance one’s progress.

-2. Drinking other caffeinated beverages such as soda pop, too much tea or other foods and beverages containing caffeine.
+2. Drinking other caffeinated beverages such as soda pop, more than one cup of tea daily, or other foods and beverages containing caffeine.

 3. Not drinking enough water.
 Adults need about 3 quarts daily of spring water or carbon-only filtered tap water and NOT other beverages.